jmcharter/Octosynk/README.md

 Octosynk synchronizes Octopus Energy "Intelligent" tariff charging schedules with Sunsynk solar inverters, optimizing battery charging by combining regular off-peak rates with smart dispatch windows.

+## ⚠️ WARNING

+**USE AT YOUR OWN RISK.** This software modifies settings on your solar inverter.
+The authors provide **NO WARRANTY** of any kind, express or implied.
+By using this software, you acknowledge that:

+- You understand it will automatically change your inverter's charging schedule
+- Any misconfiguration could result in unexpected behavior or equipment issues
+- You are solely responsible for monitoring your inverter and energy system
+- The authors are not liable for any damages, losses, or issues that may arise from use of this software

+If you are not comfortable with automated inverter control, do not use this software.

 ## Features

 - Fetches planned dispatch times from Octopus Energy Intelligent API